LiorKogan/V1/README.md

     Codd, Zaniolo, and many others proposed using two or more types of _null_ instead of a 'generic' _null_, but this approach remains mainly theoretical.
 In practice, _null_ values often have no consistent semantics.
 For a _birth date_ property, a _null_ value would likely represent an unknown birth date, but for a _death date_ property, a _null_ value may represent that the date on which the person died is unknown (_applicable missing_), that the person is still alive (_inapplicable_), or that it is unknown if the person is still alive (_no information_).

-    Though _null_ value semantics is not usually defined as part of the data model, the semantics of operators and functions is well-defined for _null_ values.
-E.g., what is the result of (yesterday's date < person's death date) when the death date is _null_?
-Often, _null_ values represent _applicable missing_ and _no information_, while _magic values_ (e.g., "9999-12-31" for dates) represent _inapplicable_ values.
+    Though _null_ value semantics is often not defined as part of the data model, nor as part of the _data schema_, the semantics of _null_ values are well-defined for query languages' operators and functions.
+E.g., what is the result of (yesterday's date < person's death date) when the _death date_ is _null_?
+Often, _null_ values represent _applicable missing_ and _no information_, while _magic values_ (e.g., "9999-12-31" for dates) represent _inapplicable values_.
 - Should newly-available information proves that two or more vertices represent the same entity, these vertices should be merged.
 Similarly, should newly-available information proves that two or more edges represent the same relationship or action, these edges should be merged.

 - Should newly-available information proves that a vertex represents two or more entities, this vertex should be split.
 Similarly, should newly-available information proves that an edge represents two or more relationships or actions, this edge should be split.